khalid-hussain/shaheen/chap7.md

 language of the sword becomes more appropriate than that of the pen and for you that time has arrived."

-After Badr Bin Mughira's speech, when the crowd was cheering, Abul Hassan said, "I am desperate to talk to you.
+After Badr bin Mughira's speech, when the crowd was cheering, Abul Hassan said, "I am desperate to talk to you.
 Abu Moosa will bring you to me after this procession is over."